duyngo0605/duyngo0605/README.md

   ✉️  You can contact me at duyngo06052003@gmail.com
   <br>
-  🚀  I'm currently searching opportunity for .NET Intern position
+  🚀  I'm currently searching opportunity for ReactJS or .NET Intern position
   <br>
   🤝  I'm open to any chance of learning and collaboration
   <br>